 12. Saturday: Weekly Holiday

-In most of the countries, Sunday is the public weekly holiday but in Nepal, Saturday is the official Weekly Holiday.
+In most countries, Sunday is the public weekly holiday but in Nepal, Saturday is the official Weekly Holiday.
 Here, Government, as well as most of the private offices, works 6 days a week.

 13. The Namaste Tradition